TomxLi/Weather-Report/README.md

 ## How it Works:
 ```
-*Input city name, then press Enter or click search button.
+*Input city name or zipCode, then press Enter or click search button.
 *APP will display weather condition of corresponding cities.
 *Weather condition includes: temperature, humidity, wind speed, and UV index/
 *UV Index will be high-lighted by different color to indicate severe level.